rossprogram/rossprogram.github.io/index.md

 every weekday at 11 AM and again at 8 PM, Eastern Time.
 In addition, participants attended small-group meetings every day to discuss the problem sets.
 Each group was guided by a Ross counselor.

-For the 2022 Ross Mathematics Program, the application window will open in January 2022.
-The Ross Admissions Committee will start making acceptance decisions in March.

 NOTE: Some of the information below refers to the in-person Ross Program.
 More detailed plans for the online program will be sent to accepted participants.